 What to expect from your doctor

-- Do you have any long-term (chronic) health conditions?
+- Do you have any long-term health conditions?

-- Do you have any mental health disorders, such as anxiety, depression or post-traumatic stress disorder (PTSD)?
+- Do you have any mental health conditions, such as anxiety, depression or post-traumatic stress disorder (PTSD)?

-- What medications or herbal supplements do you take?
+- What medicines or herbal supplements do you take?

 - Do you drink alcohol or use recreational drugs?